skijit/notes/programming/data/mongo/mongodb-university.md

         - these are super efficient!
     - even if you hit an index (keys examined), if your projection includes any values outside the index (e.g. _id), then the document has to be accessed, and it is not a covered query.
         - if you project only by exclusion, then since schema is variable per doc, the doc has to be consulted and the query is not covered.
-- How is an index choosed?
+- How is an index selected?
     - mongodb looks at the shape / profile of each query
     - looks at candidate indexes
     - create a query plan for each candidate index